Industry Marketing

 • Roofing leads must be qualified downstream.
 Calls, forms and Local Services Ads contacts should be connected to inspection booked, estimate issued, job sold and job value.

-• Local Services Ads belong near the top of the test plan where roofing is eligible.
-Google lists roofing as an eligible home service category and describes LSA as pay for customer contacts rather than clicks.
+• Local Services Ads belong on the test plan where roofing is eligible.
+Google lists roofing as an eligible home service category and charges for valid customer leads rather than ad clicks.

 • Search still matters.
 Search campaigns give more control over keywords, storm terms, service pages, locations, exclusions and conversion signals.